 When is Black Friday and Cyber Monday 2019?

-Cyber Monday is the 2 December this year, three days after Black Friday.
+That means Cyber Monday is 2 December this year, three days after Black Friday.
 While Black Friday is a frenzied cacophony of high street and online deals, Cyber Monday was originally conceived by savvy marketers as a way to sell more of their wares online, back when online shopping wasn’t as prevalent as it is today.

 Where will we see the best Black Friday and Cyber Monday deals?

 While we can't say for sure where and what the best Black Friday deals will be, we can make educated guesses based on previous years.
-It's wise to keep an eye on any sought-after items throughout the whole of November, because we've been seeing Black Friday deals starting to surface earlier and earlier each year.
+It's wise to keep an eye on any sought-after items throughout the whole of November, because Black Friday deals surface earlier and earlier each year.
 However, the best deals have historically happened later in the month, with retailers offering bigger discounts on the most expensive items, as well as accessories that might go with them.
 And typically, the best bargains are still reserved for Black Friday and Cyber Monday themselves.